jeffdruid/drf-api/README.md

 - **[Django REST Framework](https://www.django-rest-framework.org/)**: DRF’s documentation provided crucial guidance on designing APIs, handling authentication, and structuring views.
 - **[Firebase Documentation](https://firebase.google.com/docs)**: Firebase’s extensive documentation helped with integration for authentication, Firestore database operations, and cloud storage.
 - **[React](https://reactjs.org/docs/getting-started.html)** and **[React-Bootstrap](https://react-bootstrap.github.io/)**: These libraries were instrumental in building the frontend components and provided helpful guides for using UI components with React.
+- **[Heroku](https://devcenter.heroku.com/)**: Heroku’s documentation guided the deployment process, including setting up PostgreSQL databases, environment variables, and deploying Django applications.
+- **[PostgreSQL](https://www.postgresql.org/docs/)**: PostgreSQL’s documentation was useful for understanding database management, migrations, and querying.
+- **[Python](https://docs.python.org/3/)**: Python’s official documentation was a valuable resource for understanding language features, standard libraries, and best practices.
+- **[W3Schools](https://www.w3schools.com/)**: W3Schools provided helpful tutorials and references for HTML, CSS, and JavaScript, which were useful for frontend development.
+- **[YouTube Tutorials](https://www.youtube.com/)**: Various YouTube tutorials on Django, DRF, Firebase, and React provided additional insights and practical examples for building web applications.
+- **[MDN Web Docs](https://developer.mozilla.org/)**: MDN Web Docs were a valuable resource for understanding web technologies, APIs, and best practices for frontend development.
+- **[CI Python Linter](https://pep8ci.herokuapp.com/)**: The Code Institute’s Python linter was used to ensure PEP 8 compliance and maintain code quality.

 ### Libraries and Dependencies

 - **[Axios](https://axios-http.com/)**: Used for making HTTP requests from the frontend to the backend API.
+- **[Flake8](https://flake8.pycqa.org/en/latest/)**: Flake8 was used as a linter to maintain code quality and adhere to PEP 8 standards.
+- **[Black](https://black.readthedocs.io/en/stable/)**: Black was used for code formatting to ensure consistent style and readability.

 ### Similar Projects and Open Source Contributions